belloaustin/bandwidth-dialogflow-chatbot/README.md

 This code builds on top of Bandwidth's Ruby SDK [Send SMS](https://github.com/Bandwidth/ruby-bandwidth#messaging-20) and Google Dialogflow's [detect intent texts](https://github.com/GoogleCloudPlatform/ruby-docs-samples/blob/master/dialogflow/detect_intent_texts.rb).

-One key detail to point out is the concept of a session_id.
+One key detail to point out is the concept of a `session_id`.
 This is a unique value that Google Dialogflow uses to be able to map a new text to the right conversation and create a seamless dialog with your user.
 For this demo, the session_id is a hash value created from a concatentated sorted list of your Bandwidth number and the number texting the application.

 ## Web Server using ngrok
 Set up a basic Sinatra server for Bandwidth to send incoming message callbacks to.
 For this demo, you can simply use ngrok to expose your local development environment to the Internet.
 [Ngrok](https://ngrok.com/download) is free, and can be downloaded on all major operating systems.